OrigamiGamer/ChaosEngineWebsite/documents/Introduction.md

 ## About ChaosEngine
 It's a Game Engine that supports to make your own game by Programming(E) or Interactive Engine Editor.

+You can program the game logic through the programming language named "E Language", which is created to program in Chinese.

+You can also realize the simple game logic through script, such as JavaScript(V8).